HelenKing029/MarsRoverSDK/README.md

 ### Using the Functions

 **mostRecentSolDateImage** - Returns the most recent image from the Rover selected with the camera of choice.
 (For best results Curiosity has the most image returns.)
 You will need to pass 2 parameters for the Rover name and the Camera you wish to use.
+The randomPhoto function is run during photo selection which will return an image from the first 5 place holders in the data.

 Example:
 ```